Akash-M/interview-task/README.md

 # Interview Task

-Welcome to the ZEISS frontend interview task :)
-The objective of this coding task is to work on developing a component library mirroring our daily work in the Beyond for Online Experience team.
+The objective of this coding task is to work on developing a component library.

 ## Requirements